Side Effects of Chemotherapy and Radiation

-Tiredness (fatigue) is the most common side effect of both chemotherapy and radiation.
-Even the most active kids are likely to find themselves exhausted and perhaps even a little "foggy-headed" during treatment — and possibly for a while afterward.
+Tiredness (or fatigue) is the most common side effect of both chemotherapy and radiation.
+Even the most active teens are likely to find themselves exhausted and perhaps even a little "foggy-headed" during treatment — and possibly for a while afterward.
 This is normal.
-Encourage your child to scale back on activities and to rest as much as possible.
-When treatment is over, your child's energy should return.
+Scale back on activities and rest as much as possible.
+When treatment is over, your energy should return.

 Some chemo drugs cause headaches, muscle pains, stomach pains, or even temporary nerve damage that can result in burning, numbness, or tingling in the hands and feet.
 If this happens, your doctor can prescribe medicines that can help.
 Never use over-the-counter or herbal medicines without your doctor's OK, though, as these can interact with the chemo drugs.

 Both chemo and radiation (specifically to the head and neck) can lead to mouth sores, sensitive gums, an irritated throat, and an increased risk of tooth decay.
 The doctor may prescribe a mouth rinse or pain medicine to help with symptoms.
 Soft, cool foods might be easier for you to eat, and it's best to avoid high-acid foods and juices (like oranges or tomatoes) during times of soreness.
 Regular dental checkups are important too, but talk to your doctor before going to the dentist to make sure it's a safe time to go.